 - I. Entry must be work of the exhibitor. - II.
-No exhibit which has previously been entered at the Lodi Fair is eligible for entry. - III.
+Any exhibit previously entered at the Lodi Ag Fair is not eligible for entry. - III.
 Only articles made within the past 2 years may be entered. - IV.
 Articles entered in Class H V must follow additional rules listed above those classes. - V. The entry committee reserves the right to change the class and/or lot on an item if necessary.